Dell Online Support looks at what you need to know to get the most out of the available Technical Support routes.

 Earlier computers have paper based labels which are easy to remove with your fingers, or by accident when cleaning your computer chassis.

-If you are still struggling to find your Service Tag, or it has been removed from your computer, Dell offer a small utility called the System Profiler Tool, which will automatically find your service tag for you.
+If you are still struggling to find your Service Tag, or it has been removed from your computer, Dell offers a small utility called the System Profiler Tool, which will automatically find your service tag for you.

 The Profiler Tool is a small utility you install on your computer.
 It reads that part of your computers BIOS that contains your Service Tag, and displays it on screen for you.